io-gui/io/readme.md

 io custom elements are designed to help you build complex user interfaces with minimal effort.
 All elements extend the core `Io` class which enables a simple declarative syntax inspired by [polymer](https://github.com/Polymer/polymer), as well as a powerful and efficient virtual DOM instancer inspired by [dreemgl](https://github.com/dreemproject/dreemgl).

-This collection includes some more complex elements such as `io-object` and `io-menu` which demonstrate how to automatically generate complex UI systems from data.
+This collection includes basic editors such as `io-boolean`, `io-string` and `io-number` as well as more complex elements such as `io-object` and `io-menu` which demonstrate io's ability to automatically generate complex UI systems from data.
 With its configurable design, `io-object` can easily be customized to handle any sort of data.

 ### Core Principles ###